BobD/kabem/README.md

 ##kaBEM file structure

-The kaBEM scaffolding depends on 'src' folder with a index.html holding your HTML and a index.scss.
-It also contains a 'css' folder where all BEM CSS folders and files will be generated, plus a empty (Sass) 'helpers' and 'vendor' folder which you can use as needed.
+The kaBEM scaffolding depends on a 'src' folder with an index.html holding your HTML and an index.scss.
+It also contains a 'css' folder where all BEM CSS folders and files will be generated, plus an empty (Sass) 'helpers' and 'vendor' folder which you can use as needed.

 The scaffoling output will be placed in a 'build' folder.
 This includes a 'source' folder with all generated CSS and HTML, a 'bem' folder with all single modifier HTML pages for easy testing and a 'live' folder with deployable files.